 On the other hand, there exists an optimal number of bits that minimizes the communication cost.
-Using more bits does not appear to be beneficial, since the communication cost becomes larger, and it is only marginally compensated by the reduction of the overall number of iterations.
+Using more bits does not appear to be beneficial, since the communication cost becomes larger, and it is only marginally compensated by the reduction of the number of timeslots required.